 Refresh Rate vs. Battery-Life.
-Continually scanning and logging BTIDs can expend an older mobile phone battery in about 18 hours.
-1 While continuous scans provide a rich depiction of a user's dynamic environment, most individuals are used to having phones with standby times exceeding 48 hours.
-Therefore BlueAware was modified to only scan the environment once every five minutes, providing at least 36 hours of standby time.
+Continually scanning and logging BTIDs can decrease a phone's standby battery life by over 40 percent.
+While continuous scans provide a rich depiction of a user's dynamic environment, most individuals are used to having phones with standby times exceeding 48 hours.
+Therefore BlueAware was given a default scan rate of once every 5 minutes, providing a decrease of 10-20 percent of standby battery life (depending on device density).